IvoPereira/ansible-s3ql/README.md

 [![Platforms](http://img.shields.io/badge/Platforms-Debian-green.svg?style=flat)](#)

-This fork enables encryption on s3ql by default and installs on Debian Jessie, while supplying a systemd unit file.
+This ansible role enables encryption on s3ql by default and installs on Debian Jessie or Stretch, while supplying a systemd unit file.

 Tunables
 --------